--> Surge Impedance and Surge Impedance Loading (SIL)

 From the above expression of SIL, we observe that the transmitted Electrical power through a transmission line can be either increased by increasing the value of the receiving end line voltage (VLL) or by reducing the value of surge impedance (Zs).

 Since Voltage transmission capability is increasing day by day.
 So the most commonly adopted method for increasing the power limit of the heavily loaded transmission line is by increasing the voltage level.
-But there is a limit beyond which it is neither economical nor practical to increase the receiving end line voltage of the power network.
+However, there is a limit beyond which it is neither economical nor practical to increase the receiving end line voltage of the power network.

-1. Using shunt capacitor: Also by the use of a shunt capacitor surge impedance is reduced but the phase shift of the system increases.
+2. Using a shunt capacitor: Also by the use of a shunt capacitor surge impedance is reduced but the phase shift of the system increases.
 This affects the poor stability of the system especially when the synchronous machines are present in the load.
 So this method is not feasible where the stability limit is the main concern in the power system.

 Read More Article